German U-boat bases in occupied Norway

-The Kriegsmarine generally used U-boats stationed in Norway to extend its range of operation in the North Atlantic and Arctic Oceans.
+The generally used U-boats stationed in Norway to extend its range of operation in the North Atlantic and Arctic Oceans.
 The Norwegian bases housed U-boats that took part in the interception of Allied convoys crossing the Arctic Ocean to the Soviet Union.
 Following the liberation of France by the Western Allies in 1944, U-boat activity in many Norwegian ports increased.
 With the French ports captured or cut off, many German U-boats re-located to Norwegian port cities.

-During the German occupation of Norway, the Kriegsmarine stationed over 240 U-boats in the Nordic country at one time or another, most of them members of the 11th U-boat Flotilla, which had 190 U-boats in its fleet during the flotilla's entire career.
+During the German occupation of Norway, the stationed over 240 U-boats in the Nordic country at one time or another, most of them members of the 11th U-boat Flotilla, which had 190 U-boats in its fleet during the flotilla's entire career.
 Other well-known flotillas in Norway included the 13th and 14th Flotillas.